velodrome-finance/contracts/SPECIFICATION.md

 For existing LPs/stake the V2 gauges will be provided for V1 pools, allowing those users to switch to V2 by simply re-staking their LPs.
-Any new liquidity pools, will be using V2 Pair Factory after the V1 release.
+Any new liquidity pools, will be using V2 Pool Factory after the V1 release.

-The V2 Router allows swaps between V1 and V2 pairs.
-Swapping V1 tokens into any other tokens on V2 will automatically route through the right pairs seamlessly.
+The V2 Router allows swaps between V1 and V2 pools.
+Swapping V1 tokens into any other tokens on V2 will automatically route through the right pools seamlessly.

 The V2 UI will allow converting an existing V1 veNFT into a V2 veNFT.
 The user will have to reset their V1 veNFT to allow the operation to succeed, but they